FuelsEurope

 8 Sept 2025

-Their ask — FuelsEurope requests recognition of renewable fuels as valid zero-emission options alongside battery-electric vehicles.
+Message — FuelsEurope requests recognition of renewable fuels as valid zero-emission options alongside battery-electric vehicles.
 They want vehicles running exclusively on CO2-neutral fuels treated as zero-emission vehicles.
 They oppose mandates favoring single technologies and recommend focusing on enabling conditions and fiscal incentives instead.123

-How it helps them — This would create demand certainty and underpin the business case for investing in renewable fuel production.45
+Why — This would create demand certainty and underpin the business case for investing in renewable fuel production.45

-Who loses — Climate advocates lose faster transition as renewable fuels produce lower emissions reductions than full electrification.
+Impact — Climate advocates lose faster transition as renewable fuels produce lower emissions reductions than full electrification.

 FuelsEurope urges EU-wide compensation for carbon costs